This post may include affiliate links.

 Sun, Water, Soil for Growing Strawberries

 Choose a sunny area for your strawberries, because they need at least 6 hours of full sun per day.
 We planted ours in a corner of the yard near the path to the front door.
-Every time the kids walk by, they grab a strawberry to munch on.
+Every time the kids walk by, they can grab a strawberry to munch on.

 Strawberry plants need lots of water, but the berries can spoil if they sit on the wet ground.
 Drip lines or soaker hoses are great, as is watering first thing in the morning.
 Keep an eye on the soil so the roots don’t get soggy.
 If you’re growing berries in pots, check daily to make sure the soil hasn’t dried out.